mykola-mokhnach/appium-windows-driver/README.md

 Variable Name | Description
 --- | ---
 APPIUM_WAD_PATH | A full path to `WinAppDriver.exe`.
 If you need to provide a custom path to WinAppDriver executable then set the corresponding env variable value via CMD or PowerShell: `setx APPIUM_WAD_PATH "D:\New Folder\Windows Application Driver\WinAppDriver.exe"`.
 The default location of the executable is assumed to be `%PROGRAMFILES%\Windows Application Driver\WinAppDriver.exe`.

+## Troubleshooting

+### Various WinAppDriver calls don't work as expected or throw weird errors

+Unfortunately we cannot do much about it from the Appium Windows Drive side.
+It is just a thin wrapper over Microsoft's [WinAppDriver](https://github.com/microsoft/WinAppDriver) closed-source REST server binary, which solely performs all the heavy lifting.
+This driver does handle some API calls on its own, for example PowerShell scripts execution, but the overall amount of such calls is quite limited.

+Eventually your best bet would be to report the issue to [WAD issues tracker](https://github.com/microsoft/WinAppDriver/issues) and hope there is some workaround for it as Microsoft has not been regularly maintaining the driver.
+If it turns out the issue is just a driver regression, and it was working properly in another WAD version, then you could always replace WAD binary supplied with Appium Windows Driver by default with a custom one.
+Simply fetch it from [Releases page](https://github.com/microsoft/WinAppDriver/releases) and install it locally.
+Ideally it should transparently replace the previously installed WAD and no further actions are expected.
+If that did not happen though, consider providing `APPIUM_WAD_PATH` environment variable pointing to the recently installed WAD binary path as described in [Environment Variables](#environment-variables) section.

 ## Development